French

 The following policies must be respected when registering for French courses.
 Failure to do so may result in students being automatically withdrawn by the Department from the course in which they are registered:

 1. Determining the appropriate level of your first French course: The Department places students in the language course appropriate to their level of linguistic competence based on the results of its Placement Test.
 Given that 100, 200, 300 and 400-level FSL courses correspond to levels of competence in French and not to years of study, a student may be recommended to enroll in a course at a higher level than his/her year of study.
-The Placement Test, available at http://www.lang.utoronto.ca/placement/french/, is mandatory for all students who wish to register in an FRE or FSL course for the first time (except true beginners with no knowledge of French who may enroll directly in FSL100H1).
+The Placement Test, available at https://uttf.artsci.utoronto.ca/login, is mandatory for all students who wish to register in an FRE or FSL course for the first time (except true beginners with no knowledge of French who may enroll directly in FSL100H1).
 The Test can be taken only ONCE and the results of the first test will prevail in the event of multiple attempts.
 Ideally, the Placement Test should be taken in the term preceding the one in which students wish to register in (e.g., for a course starting in September, students should take the Placement Test in the summer term, prior to their registration date on ACORN and before the beginning of classes).
-Please allow three to five working days to obtain your test results.
+Students will receive their results by email shortly after taking the test.
 Self-placement is not allowed in the Department of French.
 The administration reserves the right to conduct an additional test if in doubt about a student's undeclared proficiency in French.

 2. Sequencing: Students are reminded that they must take FSL courses in the appropriate sequencing (100>200>300>400).